Dutch prosecutors demand life sentences in MH17 downing – KION546

 Dutch prosecutors demand life sentences in MH17 downing

 SCHIPHOL, Netherlands (AP) — Dutch prosecutors have demanded life sentences against four suspects in the downing of Malaysia Airlines flight MH17 over eastern Ukraine in 2014.
-Prosecutors say they recklessly used a Russian missile to bring down the passenger jet, killing all 298 passengers and crew.
+Prosecutors say the four recklessly used a Russian missile to bring down the passenger jet.
+All 298 passengers and crew were killed.
 Public prosecutor Manon Ridderbeks made the sentence demand Wednesday at the end of a three-day presentation of evidence.
 The suspects are being tried in absentia.